Overview

 they are observed, or because they are being sampled in a single MCMC

-inference process) FACTORIE also has the GlobalAssignment
+inference process) FACTORIE also has the GlobalAssignment object.

 There may exist multiple instances of the other assignment classes,